Aliases for DNAJC2 Gene

 GeneCards Summary for DNAJC2 Gene

-DNAJC2 (DnaJ (Hsp40) Homolog, Subfamily C, Member 2) is a Protein Coding gene.
-Among its related pathways are Translational Control.
-GO annotations related to this gene include chromatin binding and ubiquitin binding.
-An important paralog of this gene is DNAJC1.
+DNAJC2 (DnaJ Heat Shock Protein Family (Hsp40) Member C2) is a Protein Coding gene.
+Diseases associated with DNAJC2 include Lynch Syndrome I. Among its related pathways are Cellular response to heat stress and Translational Control.
+Gene Ontology (GO) annotations related to this gene include histone binding.
+An important paralog of this gene is DNAJC13.

 Acts both as a chaperone in the cytosol and as a chromatin regulator in the nucleus.
 When cytosolic, acts as a molecular chaperone: component of the ribosome-associated complex (RAC), a complex involved in folding or maintaining nascent polypeptides in a folding-competent state.
 In the RAC complex, stimulates the ATPase activity of the ribosome-associated pool of Hsp70-type chaperones HSPA14 that bind to the nascent polypeptide chain.
-When nuclear, mediates the switching from polycomb-repressed genes to an active state: specifically recruited at histone H2A ubiquitinated at Lys-119 (H2AK119ub), and promotes the displacement of the polycomb PRC1 complex from chromatin, thereby facilitating transcription activation.
-Specifically binds DNA sequence 5-GTCAAGC-3.
+When nuclear, mediates the switching from polycomb-repressed genes to an active state: specifically recruited at histone H2A ubiquitinated at 'Lys-119' (H2AK119ub), and promotes the displacement of the polycomb PRC1 complex from chromatin, thereby facilitating transcription activation.